 There are two basic ways to express the anal glands – exteriorly and interiorly.
 The interior method is generally what your veterinarian does at which time they put on a glove, insert a finger into the dogs rectum at which time they can feel the gland between the anal wall and their finger.
 This allows them to fully feel and express the gland.
 The exterior method allows you to express the glands from the outside.
 To do this, you basically pinch the rectum closed trying to squeeze the glands as you do it.

-For more information on anal glands problems, please read Anal Gland Removal
+For more information on anal glands problems, please read Anal Gland Removal in Dogs

 and Structure and Function of the Anal Glands